octobercms/docs/3.x/extend/forms/form-controller.md

     redirectClose: acme/blog/posts
 ```

-The following configuration options are supported for the Create page.
+The following properties are supported for the Create page.

-Option | Description
+Property | Description
 ------------- | -------------
 **title** | a page title, can refer to a [localization string](../system/localization.md).
 **redirect** | redirection page when record is saved.